WeTechHK/Universal-BCOS-DOC/source/advance/security.md

 **Never, for any reason, share your private keys!**

-The private key to your wallet is a password to your Ethereum wallet.
+The private key to your wallet is a password to your Universal BCOS wallet.
 It is the only thing stopping someone who knows your wallet address from draining your account of all of its assets!

 <DocLink href="/wallets/">
-  What's an Ethereum wallet?
+  What's an Universal BCOS wallet?
 </DocLink>

 #### Don't take screenshots of your seed phrases/private keys